twtpub/twtxt/docs/_posts/2020-12-11-twthashextension.md

 ## Format

 Each twt's hash is calculated using its author, timestamp and contents.
-The author feed URL, RFC 3339 formatted timestamp and twt text are joined with line
+The author feed URL (see below, it is not necessarily identical to the URL which is being retrieved), RFC 3339 formatted timestamp and twt text are joined with line
 feeds:

 ```